-TOD-UC TOD-NC TOD-CC TOD-TR A Building Height Min.
+TOD-UC TOD-NC TOD-CC TOD-TR Α Building Height Min.
 24' for parcels less than 1/4 acres in area 40' for parcels greater than or equal to 1/4 acres in area 24' 24' N/A Max.
 130' 75' 90' 50' Max. (with Bonus) 300' unless located within 1⁄4 mile walking distance from a rapid transit station, then maximum height is unlimited 100' 130' 75'

 - In the TOD-NC, TOD-CC, and TOD-TR districts, the maximum building height of any structure within 200' of a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to 65'.
-In the TOD-UC district, the maximum building height of any structure within 200' of a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to a maximum building height of 65' within the first 100' and a maximum building height of 75' within the area greater than 100' and up to 200' of a single-family residential zoning district.
+In the TOD-UC district, the maximum building height of any structure within 200' of a single-family-residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to a maximum building height of 65' within the first 100' and a maximum building height of 75' within the area greater than 100' and up to 200' of a single-family-residential zoning district parcel-boundary uses or vacant land in a single-family residential zoning district.
 These standards apply only to that part of a structure within the 200' boundary.
 This limitation does not apply to public parks of 3 acres or greater within a single-family residential zoning district or a single-family residential zoning district or two or fewer parcels. - Lots within the TOD-UC, TOD-NC, and TOD-CC Districts with 30' or less in lot width are exempt from minimum building height requirements.